parthdholakiya/Emotion-Recognition-on-audio-and-images/README.md

 ***Speech Emotion Recognition – Objective***

-To build a model to recognize emotion from speech using the librosa and sklearn libraries and the TESS dataset.
+# To build a model to recognize emotion from speech using the librosa and sklearn libraries on the TESS dataset.

 #### dataset from kaggle https://www.kaggle.com/datasets/ejlok1/toronto-emotional-speech-set-tess